anfederico/clairvoyant/README.md

         6. Download a spreadsheet of the data

     This data can then be automatically plugged into the model and predict weather the conditions are favorable to make a trade
+    Note: To edit this program, considering using Firebug/Firepath to identify your XPaths of interest